Reading at Our School

 Download our Top Tips for Parents leaflet here.

-In Key Stage 1, we continue the work started in Foundation Stage and develop children’s understanding of letters and sounds through teaching of synthetic phonics basing lesson on the LCP scheme of work.
-Daily phonics lesson help children to decode the language they encounter each day and, as the children get older, we move towards helping use our phonics to develop spelling through investigating the weird and wonderful world of the English language.
+In Key Stage 1, we continue the work started in Foundation Stage and develop children’s understanding of letters and sounds through teaching of synthetic phonics with the Twinkl Phonics Scheme of Work.
+Daily phonics lessons help children to decode the language they encounter each day and, as children get older, we move towards helping them to use phonics to develop spelling through investigating the weird and wonderful world of the English language.
 Many of these patterns have strange and interesting variants which we love to discover.

-A wide range of reading books are sent home twice a week and parents can write comments about how well their children are doing with the books at home.
+A wide range of reading books are sent home regularly and parents can write comments about how well their children are doing with the books at home.
 These books are from various book schemes to ensure a broad and balanced range of reading material and are placed in bands that get gradually harder as the children progress.
-They start with books which have no words to develop good reading behaviours and progress to complex fiction and non-fiction.
-When children become fluent readers, they move onto choosing their own books from the school library where they can browse and select a range of books.
+They start with books that have no words to develop good reading behaviours and progress to complex fiction and non-fiction.
+When children become fluent readers, they move on to choosing their own books from the school library where they can browse and select a range of books.
 This develops their skill of looking at books and making a quick summary based on a short reading time and the blurb on the back of books.

-We celebrate World Book day each year and love dressing in crazy costumes to promote reading.
+We celebrate World Book day each year and love celebrating books to promote reading.
 We also hold regular book fairs which are amazingly well supported by our fantastic parents who play such a big part in teaching their children to read.

 By the time children leave us, we aim to have developed fluent readers who are interested in reading as it is a key life skill for a successful future.

 Children’s thoughts on reading at Saint Joseph’s: